 Engaging with grey literature

 It's important to integrate information from grey literature into your scholarly research, because there is useful information outside the limits of peer-reviewed journal articles.
 But it can be hard to find, appraise, and manage grey literature.
 Use this webpage for advice, but remember that grey literature is diverse.
-Public health librarian Kate Nyhan is happy to consult with you about a grey literature search strategy tailored to your project.
+Email the public health librarians or schedule a consultation about a grey literature search strategy tailored to your project.